 Research Attributes Lack of HIV/AIDS Vaccine to Use of Chimpanzees

-The publication comes on the heels of recent vaccine failures in late-stage clinical trials, including one vaccine that appeared to increase vulnerability to HIV infection in human clinical trial participants, though the vaccine had proven safe and effective in tests in nonhuman primates.
-The paper notes that despite a decline in the popularity of chimpanzees as a research model, (as it has proven to be not only ineffective but actually a dangerous model for humans), some scientists are still insisting on their use.
-Such a waste of precious research dollars, time, and energy is leaving many questioning the ethical as well as scientific basis of these calls for continued use of chimpanzees to study human health and disease.
+The publication came on the heels of recent vaccine failures in late-stage clinical trials, including one vaccine that appeared to increase vulnerability to HIV infection in human clinical trial participants, though the vaccine had proven safe and effective in tests in nonhuman primates.

-Project R&R challenges the motivation behind keeping the myth of the usefulness and necessity of chimpanzee research alive in the face of mounting scientific evidence to the contrary.
-In fact, a growing number of scientists doubt that a return to their use would lead to any successes.
-According to the paper’s author, geneticist and Project R&R Science Director Jarrod Bailey, Ph.D., “At a cost of billions of dollars, most of the 85 AIDS vaccines created to date have been tested in hundreds of chimpanzees who endured decades of experiments and laboratory confinement.
+Project R&R continues to challenge the motivation behind keeping the myth of the usefulness and necessity of chimpanzee research alive in the face of mounting scientific evidence to the contrary.
+In addition to the National Institutes of Health’s decision to stop funding chimpanzee research, a growing number of scientists have also expressed doubt that a return to their use would lead to any successes.
+According to the paper’s author, geneticist and Project R&R Science Director Jarrod Bailey, PhD, “At a cost of billions of dollars, most of the 85 AIDS vaccines created to date have been tested in hundreds of chimpanzees who endured decades of experiments and laboratory confinement.
 Almost all of these vaccines protected chimpanzees from HIV infection, but none have worked in humans.
 Claims of the continued importance of chimpanzee use are therefore misleading.
 For the millions of people at risk of AIDS, as well as the chimpanzees, we must move toward more humane and scientifically superior methods.”

 The need for a reassessment of our approach to AIDS research and vaccine development is widely acknowledged.
 In a May 2008 essay in Nature, NIAID Director and AIDS expert Dr. Anthony Fauci reflected: “We must learn from our missteps, build on our successes in treatment and prevention, and renew our commitment to developing the truly transforming tools that will one day put this scourge behind us.”